 You know what riles me up the most?
 Rumour has it that a couple of FBI guys caught themselves a Pale.
 A young one, I’m guessing as it walked straight into their trap.
-Of course, the Feds didn’t know what to make of a heat sucker like a Pale, and ended up killing the damned thing in a bath of boiling water.
-God damn it, the best chance in decades to understand what these things want with us, and these two meat heads treat it like some sort of lobster.
+Of course, the Feds didn’t know what to make of a heat sucker like a Pale and ended up killing the damned thing in a bath of boiling water.
+God damn it, the best chance in decades to understand what these things want with us, and these two meatheads cook it like some sort of lobster.
 I’m telling ya, that rumour better not be true or I’ll be royally pissed!

-The Pale, Darklings driven by their need for ambient warmth; hunters with desires that can not be satiated by blood or terror.
+The Pale (n.)
+Darklings driven by their need for ambient warmth.
+Hunters with desires that cannot be satiated by blood or terror.
 But what are the Pale, and why are they in our dimension?

-The core rulebook details the mechanics of how these creatures work (see page 226 of the 1st edition rulebook, or page 221 in Dark Conspiracy Rules), but never really examines where they originated, how they live and what motivates their actions.
+While the Dark Conspiracy rulebook details how these creatures work mechanically (see page 226 of the 1st edition rulebook, or page 221 in Dark Conspiracy Rules), it never examines much beyond the basics.
+So where do the Pale come from, how do they survive and what motivates them to hunt in our reality?

-This is the first of an ongoing series of articles examining some of the most iconic and unique Darklings presented in Dark Conspiracy.
-Each entry will offer a range of ideas, motivations and goals for the entity, and will hopefully help potential Referees bring them life at the game table.
-However, as nothing is ever as it really seems in Dark Conspiracy, each one of these entries will provide a range of information, leads and ‘facts’ about the creature, leaving it up to the Referee and players to determine which, if any, are true…
+This article is the first of an ongoing series examining some of the most iconic and unique Darklings created for Dark Conspiracy.
+Each new entry will explore further ideas, motivations and goals for the threat, hopefully helping potential Referees bring them life at the game table.
+However, as nothing is ever as it seems in Dark Conspiracy, each one of these entries will provide a range of information, leads and ‘facts’ about the creature, leaving it up to the Referee and players to determine which, if any, are true…

 The Pale pose a dynamic threat to the players when they are brought to the table, and as such deserve to be more than just another ‘throw-away’ monster to be gunned down by the Minion Hunters.
-Below are a number of options as to why the Pale are here, how they act and their ultimate goal in our dimension.
+Below are several options as to why the Pale are here, how they act and their ultimate goal in our dimension.

 Origins